robcarver17/skipperman/docs/import_membership_list_help.md

 *If a sailor is in the membership list, and an identical sailor is already in the system marked as an unconfirmed member*

 This is likely to happen if a sailor was originally added to the system as part of an event but we didn't know if they were members or not.
-The sailor is marked in the system as a member
+The sailor is marked in the system as a member.

-*If a sailor is in the membership list, and an identical sailor is already in the system marked as a non-member, unconfirmed or lapsed member*
+*If a sailor is in the membership list, and an identical sailor is already in the system marked as a non-member

+The sailor has joined the club.
+We mark them as current members.

 *If a sailor is in the membership list, and an identical sailor is already in the system marked as a lapsed member*